Introduction to Agile Lifecycle

 - Disciplined Agile Delivery (DAD)

-XP and Scrum are concentrated on rapid releases and short development iterations which users review and retrospection of codes, testing, and open communication and feedback collection from the customers.
+XP and Scrum focus on rapid releases and short development iterations, incorporating user reviews, code retrospection, testing, open communication, and collecting feedback from customers.

-The dynamic involvement, support, and co-operation make agile development teams a much more pleasant place for most people.
+The dynamic involvement, support, and cooperation make agile development teams a much more pleasant place for most people.
 Instead of hefty modules, lengthy reports, and long project plans, Agile concentrates on small workshops, sprints, task-oriented discussions, and effective time management for completing the project.
-Team members are authorized to make the right decision in order to develop an efficient product.
-Thus, the agile lifecycle helps in building highly motivated, performance-oriented teams that are highly co-operative.
+Team members have the authority to decide on developing an efficient product.
+Thus, the agile lifecycle helps build highly motivated, performance-oriented, highly cooperative teams.

 Recommended Articles